Thanusha8/Python-EDA-Crime-Data/README.md

 # Python-EDA-Crime-Data
-An exploratory data analysis of global homicide rates and counts by region
+An exploratory data analysis of global homicide rates and counts by region.

 This project is an **Exploratory Data Analysis (EDA)** of a global homicide dataset.
 It involves data cleaning, transformation, and a series of visualizations to uncover trends and patterns in homicide rates and counts across different countries, regions, and subregions over time.